ChatDeCafe/ib-chemistry-hl/pages/Year 11, Term 2.md

 			- Fluorine has an extremely small radius, thus repulsion from the lone pairs overpowers bonding.
 		- **What atoms form expanded octets?** #card
 			- All transition metals, everything past period 3 in groups 13 and above due to the ability of unoccupied d-orbitals to from additional covalent bonds.
 Si, P, S, Cl, Br, and I form them
+		- What is hybridisiation? #card
+			- The formation of degenerate orbitals for bonding.
+For example in carbon, the 2p orbitals decrease in energy (depending on the hybridisation) while the 2s orbitals increase in energy and all of them become degenerate.
 	- ### **Structure 2.2.3**
 		- **What is a coordination bond?**#card
 			- Both electrons in a shared pair (in a covalent bond) originate from one atom.
 This is usually represented with an arrow.
 Coordination bonds are identical to normal covalent bonds (and do not vary in length etc.)